sindre0830/Drawing-Recognition/Drawing-program/README.md

 # Drawing program

 ## Dependencies
-- Requires Git, CMake, Python (devel), and OpenGL
+- Requires Git, CMake, Python 3.9.7 (devel), and OpenGL
     - Python for windows: When running the installer, enable "Download debug binaries".
+Also needs to add it to PATH
     - Linux: ```sudo dnf install python-devel```
 - Fetch submodules ```git submodule update --init --recursive .```